followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeView/30 Customize Node Appearance.md

-For minor customization of nodes, you can use the default item template.
-This template defines the appearance of a node depending on whether [specific fields](/api-reference/10%20UI%20Widgets/dxTreeView/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxTreeView/Default_Item_Template/') are present or absent from the node's data object.
+For minor customization of nodes, you can define [specific fields](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/items/') in node data objects.
 For example, the following code adds an icon to each node.

     <!--JavaScript-->var hierarchicalData = [{
         id: '1',